 You’ll need to adjust to different lights and movements.
 This will help you get better at working with your camera in busy environments.
 You’ll also get better at working with natural or artificial light.
 This will make your decorations look as visually appealing as possible.

 Whether you’re photographing your own family or someone else’s, it’s fun to spend time with people who care about one another.

-You can use spring’s vibrant colours and your subjects’ relationship to create joyful family photos.
+You can use spring’s vibrant colors and your subjects’ relationships to create joyful family photos.

 Some online stores even sell bunny hats, costumes, bows, and tutus for dogs.